This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Can you pressure-cook greens?
 Absolutely!
 If you're ready to impress your family with a delicious pot of southern greens, cook them in a pressure cooker.

 Step 3: Quickly release the steam to release pressure and stir to break up turkey necks; this will shred the meat and create pure deliciousness in every bite.
-Taste and adjust seasoning before serving.
+Taste and adjust the seasoning before serving.

 Instant Pot Collards Recipe Tips & Tricks: